 On April 22nd and 23rd, Campolindo High School's drama department will bring the production to the stage.
 "It's not just a play about what happened to a gay kid.
 It's about how the community reacts to being looked at through a national lens of judgment," explained Jamie Donohoe, director of Campolindo's Drama Department.
 Donohoe still remembers the media attention around the killing of a Miramonte cheerleader in 1986.

 "I was a Campo student.
 All of a sudden Lamorinda had to look at itself through the articles in Rolling Stone and other media.
 Even as an adult, I've seen how the community reacts when race, sexuality, religion-or whether we put in a Dollar Tree store-comes up.
-We have a hard time talking about these nonblack-and-white issues," he concluded.

-positive reaction to his choice for the spring show.
+We have a hard time talking about these non-black-and-white issues," he concluded.
+Donohoe has heard nothing but positive reaction to his choice for the spring show.
 He admitted it could push some people's buttons, but considers the community "smart" and the students talented enough to carry off the play's raw, complex content.

 "I chose the play with two goals," Donohoe said, "letting young kids really do some strong acting and pushing themselves is first.
 A kid's going to step outside of his skin to imagine what it would feel like to be in another person's shoes.
-And second, if we can get the audience to think about it: what is homosexualt's a tragic sign of the times that were eager to talk about their partic- Laramie Project] is that we're adipation in the production and the issue of acceptance.
+And second, if we can get the audience to think about it: what is homosexuality?
+My hope is that people will talk honestly.
+More than changing perceptions, it's the talking that I hope will happen."

+Nicholas Morrill, Shannon Sullivan, Adam Roth and Laura Zenoni were eager to talk about their participation in the production and the issue of acceptance.